 Ball Screw Repair

 Choosing between rebuilding or replacing ball screws can be a difficult decision to make.
-New ball screws may be the right choice based on price and availability.
-It is usually wiser to have the screw reconditioned.
-Which can save business money and downtime.
-Often times ordering a new ball screw can take weeks to assemble.
-While a repair can take only days.
+New ball screws may be the right choice based on price and availability, but it is usually wiser to have the screw reconditioned.
+This can save business money and downtime, as ordering a new ball screw can take weeks to assemble while a repair can take only a few days.

-- Level 2: Involves regrinding of the ball nut to the steps taken in Level 1.
+- Involves regrinding of the ball nut to the steps taken in Level 1.

-- Level 3: Adds regrinding of the ball screw threads, and as required, rebuilding of the journal diameters with eutectic spraying and grinding them back to size.
+- Adds regrinding of the ball screw threads and, as required, rebuilding of the journal diameters with eutectic spraying and grinding them back to size.

-- Level 4: Adds regrinding of the ball nut and ball screw.
-This level is the most costly.
-But can restore a damaged ball screw to a normal new screw lifespan.
+- Adds regrinding of the ball nut and ball screw.
+This level is the most costly, but it can restore a damaged ball screw to a normal new screw lifespan.

-When considering a repair service it is important to make sure they hold adequate stock of supplies.
-Additionally, turn around time and quality are important factors.
+When considering a repair service, it is important to make sure a servicer holds an adequate stock of supplies.
+Additionally, turnaround time and quality are important factors.
 Some repair services used refurbished balls, which can impact the overall life of a ballscrew.
-Others may not use a ball a size larger when making repairs.
-Using a ball a size larger allows for the screw to restore the level of preload and repeatability it once had.
-Additionally, accessibility to a metals lav and ISO 9000 registration help ensure high quality.
+Others may not use a larger sized ball when making repairs.
+Using a larger sized ball allows for the screw to be restored to the level of preload and repeatability it once had.